Nicolas45Dev/Garden-Light_ESP8266andHomebridge/GardenLight_Analog/README_CIRCUIT.md

 ![](ESP8266pin.jpg)

 This example show you how to  hook up the controller.
 For the ESP8266, I use the pins 12, 14 and 15.
 They can all be control with PWN.
-In case, I use NPN transistors, because they are most simple to use than PNP.
-Make sure the transistors you aure using can handle the current of the strip.
-My strip uses 500 mA per channel for each light.
-So, I took three BUT92 transistor, because they can handle 60 amp @ 250V.
+In case, I use NPN transistors, because they are easier to use than PNP.
+Make sure the transistors you are using can handle the current of the strip.
+My strip uses 500 mA per channel for each unit and I built 7 of them.
+So, I took three BUT92 transistors, because they can handle 60 amp @ 250V.
 I can add a lot of lights before having a problem.

 ![](Circuit.png)